 The best strategy is to begin regular weight-bearing activity and specific exercises at an early age and maintain that routine throughout life.
 That way, as the bones lose density, as you grow older, exercise will counteract that loss by adding density though resistance.

 The level of exercise you need depends on your age, health and bone density, as measured by a bone density test.
 But, in general, you need weight-bearing and muscle-strengthening exercises that are specific to building bone density.
+Make sure you talk to your doctor before starting any exercise program.

 Christopher Nystuen, MD, MBA